 Washington, D.C.
 20530-0001

 Both the front of the envelope and the administrative appeal letter should contain the notation "Freedom of Information Act Appeal."
-The Office of Information Policy (OIP) also accepts administrative appeals by facsimile if sent to (202) 514-1009.
+The OIP also accepts administrative appeals by facsimile if sent to (202) 514-1009.

 There is no specific form or particular language needed to file an administrative appeal.
 You should identify the component that denied your request and include the initial request number that the component assigned to your request and the date of the component's action.
 If no request number has been assigned, then you should enclose a copy of the component's determination letter.
 There is no need to attach copies of released documents unless they pertain to some specific point you are raising in your administrative appeal.
 You should explain what specific action by the component that you are appealing, but you need not explain the reason for your disagreement with the component's action unless your explanation will assist the appeal decision-maker in reaching a decision.